 Take Age and Development into Consideration

 It’s important to choose age-appropriate toys so if you have a baby who’s not quite ready to play with a toy phone, opt for something like an early-learning toy instead.
 When your child becomes a toddler, look for toys that help them learn cause and effect such as blocks or stacking cups while preschoolers can begin to master fine motor skills through play with simple puzzles and coloring books.
 Around the age of four, little ones can become fascinated by imaginative playthings like dolls and tea sets, so this is also when they’re starting to develop social and language skills too.
+This is also the time that they start to attend preschool.
 The more you know about what your child likes and dislikes, then the better choices you will be able to make in the toy store when buying toys for them!

 An easy way to save some extra money is by stopping yourself before you overspend at the toy store.
 If you give in to every whim of your kids when buying toys, then they will undoubtedly have a room full of junk that means nothing to them.
 Instead, start shopping for new toys on sale so you’re only buying the things that they truly want and need instead of picking up whatever’s cheapest just because it’s available.
 There are plenty of inexpensive ways to keep kids entertained and happy!